awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_4_Cost_and_Usage_Analysis/Lab_Guide.md

 ![Images/AWSBillingAnalysis_15.png](Images/AWSBillingAnalysis_15.png)
 NOTE: If it did not add partitions, then there is an error and there will be no data.
 Check
-- The database name is correct & the same as the SQL file
 - The folder names **year** and **month** are in S3 and the case matches
 - There are parquet files in each of the month folders